dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/stargz.md

 #### Verify {#verify}

-Check that stargz is downloaded via dragonfly based on mirror mode:
+Check that Stargz is downloaded via Dragonfly based on mirror mode:

 <!-- markdownlint-disable -->